nerotvlive/OwnCoreLite/README.md

     * check if an config entry exists, if not create it
   * PlayerAPI
     * generate playerfiles and save some information there
-    * send automatic formatted messages (optional: with sound)
+    * send automatic formatted messages (optional: with newSound)
   * ServerAPI
     * send automatic formatted console messages
     * check server version